- Aircraft safety

 There are potential privacy issues in operating RPAs.
 However, CASA's role is restricted to aviation safety - privacy is not in our remit.

 The principal area of the Australian Government concerned with privacy is the Office of the Australian Information Commissioner.
+Some State and Territory anti-stalking laws may apply to the operation of surveillance drones in some circumstances.

 Remotely piloted aircraft system resources and links